Yibbies/picoCTF2017/Level 2/Write ups/Programmers Assemble.md

 end
 	return
 ```
 After converting 0x7ee0 from hexadecimal to decimal to get 32480.
-We can see the goal here is to set a so that the while loop repeats enough times for b to equal 32,480.
-Since b increases by the value of c, we conclude that the loop needs to repeat 6496 times.
+We can see in order to achieve our goal, we need to set the value of 'a' so that the while loop repeats enough times for 'b' to equal 32,480.
+Since 'b' increases by the value of 'c', we conclude that the loop needs to repeat 6496 times.
 Converting 6496 to hex gives us a value of 1960.
 Thus our flag is:

 ```
 0x1960